A Multi-Bennett 8R Mechanism Obtained From Factorization of Bivariate Motion Polynomials: Alternating Factorizations of Bivariate Quaternion Polynomials

 where $h$, $\ell$, $m$, $n$, $n'$, $m'$, $\ell'$, $h' \in \DH \setminus \{0\}$ and $\No{(t-r)}=\No{(t-r')}\in \R[t]$, $\No{(s-u)}=\No{(s-u')}\in \R[s]$ for $r \in \{h, m\}$ and $u \in \{\ell, n\}$, a requirement that is seen to be necessary by taking norms on both sides of \eqref{eq:10}.
 We call these factorizations \emph{alternating} since the $s$- and $t$-factors appear in alternating order.
 By the considerations in Section~\ref{sec:preliminaries}, the linear factors will represent rotations around fixed axes.

 Motion polynomials of shape \eqref{eq:10} immediately lead to closed-loop 8R mechanisms with the properties mentioned in the introduction: \begin{itemize} \item Each factorization gives rise to a two-parametric motion of an open 4R chain.
 Since the factorizations agree, the two distal links can be rigidly connected to form a closed-loop 8R linkage with the same two degrees of freedom. \item In this two-dimensional motion component (we conjecture that other components exist as well), the motion of any axis is determined by either $s$ or $t$.
-Locking one axis, that is, fixing $s$ or $t$, automatically locks every second axis while the axes parametrized by the other parameter still move. \end{itemize}
+Locking one axis, that is, fixing $s$ or $t$, automatically locks every second axis while the axes parametrized by the other parameter still move.
+In terms of linear motion polynomials, the expression ``locking an axis'' can be read as follows: Each linear polynomial in \eqref{eq:10} represents a rotation around a fixed axis (c.~f.
+Example \ref{ex:linear-motion-polynomial}).
+As outlined in the previous section, the rotation angle is dependent on the dual quaternion \emph{as well as} on $t$.
+We may now choose a fixed real number $t_0 \in \R$ and consider the expressions $t_0-h$, $t_0-m$, $t_0-m'$ and $t_0-h'$.
+All of them represent rotations with a fixed rotation angle and we refer to the respective rotation axes as ``locked axes''.
+By locking all axes parametrized by $t$, we obtain a ``sub-mechanism'' with four moving axes (the axes parametrized by $s$) which, by a naive counting of degrees of freedom, should be rigid.
+However, the two factorizations in Equation \eqref{eq:10} guarantee that the sub-mechanism still moves.
+Such a closed-loop mobile $4R$ mechanism is called a \emph{Bennett linkage} and we use the term ``$s$-Bennett linkage''.
+Interchanging $s$ and $t$ leads to another sub-mechanism, the ``$t$-Bennett linkage''. \end{itemize}

 Up to now, only isolated examples of this kind of polynomials have been known (c.~f. \cite{lercher21,lercher22:_8R-mechanism}).
 We will present a systematic construction of these polynomials, and thus of multi-Bennett 8R mechanisms, and start with a simple yet crucial lemma: